Welcome to our redesigned Travel Services website!

 We’ve restructured according to the stage of travel and by role (traveler, delegate, approver,) for easier navigation.
 Suggestions are welcome!
 Please contact Travel.Services@wwu.edu.

-On Tuesday, March 29, Governor Jay Inslee issued an executive order placing a ban on state-funded travel to North Carolina.
+On Tuesday, March 29, 2016, Governor Jay Inslee issued an executive order placing a ban on state-funded travel to North Carolina and reaffirmed that order on April 13, 2017.
 Although not an executive agency, Western welcomes the opportunity to follow the leadership of Governor Inslee on the matter of state-funded travel to North Carolina.
-Until future notice, no travel to North Carolina by faculty, staff or students using state funds will be authorized.
+Until future notice, non-essential travel to North Carolina by faculty, staff or students will not be authorized.

 This application is not retroactive; that is, previous travel authorizations will not be revoked.
 Exceptions to the WWU ban are not expected and would require approval at the vice presidential level.